Sign-in activity reports in the Azure Active Directory portal

 - What’s the status of these sign-ins?

 You can access the sign-ins report by selecting Sign-ins in the Activity section of the Azure Active Directory blade in the Azure portal.
+Note that it may take upto two hours for some sign-in records to show up in the portal.

 A sign-ins log has a default list view that shows: